werf/werf/docs/pages/guides/advanced_build/first_application.md

 1. Setting up the IP address that the web server will listen to.
 This is done with a setting in `/apt/start.sh`, which will run when the container starts.
 1. Making custom setup actions.
 As an illustration for the setup stage, we will write current date to `version.txt`.

-Also, we will check that the application works and push the image in a docker registry.
+Also, we will check that the application works and push the image in a Docker registry.

 ## Requirements